A school vision that promotes integrity, lifelong learning and attainment of excellence.

 Richmond Primary School is located in the block bordered by Barkly, Burgess, Mary and Brighton Streets in Richmond, an inner suburb of Melbourne.
 The school was opened in 1874.
 In the late 80’s Brighton Street, Burnley Primary School and Cremorne Street Primary were amalgamated and the new Richmond Primary School was formed.

-Richmond Primary School is committed to providing “every student with every opportunity” by offering a challenging and varied curriculum based on the Australian Essential Learning Standards (AusVELS).
+Richmond Primary School is committed to providing “every student with every opportunity” by offering a challenging and varied curriculum based on the Victorian Curriculum.
 The school recognises the importance of catering for individual differences and personalising learning through its intervention program, strong Arts focus and its use of Information and Communication Technology throughout the curriculum.
 The school performs at or above the state medians in all areas of NAPLAN assessment.

 We have a strong focus on student well-being with the values of respect, responsibility and resilience being consistently implemented across the school.
 The behaviour of the students both in class and in the playgrounds reflects the high expectations we have.
-Richmond Primary School has recently refurbished it’s Grade 1/2 and 5/6 learning spaces through locally raised funds.
+Richmond Primary School has recently refurbished it’s learning spaces through locally raised and governent funding.
+This has allowed the school to expand its number of classrooms to 17 home groups.

 Richmond Primary School is committed to providing a safe and stimulating learning environment that respects and celebrates the diversity within our school community.